stepfunc/rodbus/README.md

 [Documentation](https://docs.rs/rodbus)

-The library provides a simple interface to send Modbus requests.
-Using Rust's powerful type system, the library is safe, memory efficient and easy to use.
-All of the error handling in the library is explicit and logging is also available.
+Rodbus is library for implementing [Modbus](https://modbus.org/) client and server applications.
+The library is safe, memory-efficient and easy to use.
+All of the error handling in the library is explicit and logging is available by providing a backend to the [log](https://crates.io/crates/log) crate.
 Three client interfaces are provided for making requests:

 - Async (Rust futures)
 - Callback-based
 - Synchronous (blocking)

-The library also provides a Modbus server API requiring the user to implement a single trait to handle requests.
-The interface is designed to minimize copying of data making the server efficient.
-The [`server`](./rodbus/examples/server.rs) example shows a simple server implementation.
+The [`client`](./rodbus/examples/client.rs) and [`server`](./rodbus/examples/server.rs) examples demonstrate simple usage of the API.

 The following function codes are supported:
 - Read Coils (`0x01`)